Passport Path

 The route is authorised at two levels.
 Constitutionally, the Constitution Order 1981 s.116(1) provides that, subject to the entitlement sections, "Parliament may, pursuant to the provisions of this section, make provision for the acquisition of citizenship by registration," and s.116(3)(a) directs that "There shall be such provision as may be made by Parliament — (a) for the acquisition of citizenship of Antigua and Barbuda by persons who are not eligible or who are no longer eligible to become citizens under the provisions of this Chapter."
 The Citizenship Act Cap.22 is the Act of Parliament enacted under that authority; the Constitution itself contains no self-executing naturalisation qualifications, leaving the substantive test to the statute.
 Statutorily, the operative grant provision is Cap.22 s.6 (verbatim): "The Minister may at his discretion, if application therefor is made to him in the prescribed manner by any alien or British protected person of full age and capacity who satisfies him that he is qualified under the Second Schedule for naturalisation, grant to him a certificate of naturalisation, and the person to whom that certificate is granted shall, on taking the oath or affirmation of allegiance in the form specified in the Third Schedule, be a citizen of Antigua and Barbuda by naturalisation as from the date on which that certificate is granted."
 The substantive residence test is the Second Schedule para 1 (verbatim): "Subject to paragraph 2, the qualifications for naturalisation of an alien who applies therefor are — (a) that he has resided in Antigua and Barbuda throughout the period of twelve months immediately preceding the date of the application; and (b) that during the seven years immediately preceding the said period of twelve months he has resided in Antigua and Barbuda for periods amounting in the aggregate to not less than five years; and (c) that he is in the opinion of the Minister of good character; and (d) that he intends in the event of a certificate being granted to him to reside in Antigua and Barbuda."
 Para 2 supplies a discretionary softening of limb (a): "The Minister may, if in the special circumstances of any particular case he thinks fit, allow a continuous period of twelve months ending not more than six months before the date of the application to be reckoned for the purposes of sub-paragraph (a) of paragraph 1, as if it had immediately preceded that date."
 Note the careful distinction from the British-protected-person naturalisation test in Second Schedule para 3, which is a different structure — seven years' ordinary residence ending with the application, of which not less than five years in the aggregate in Antigua and Barbuda — and which therefore is NOT the alien test that governs AG-NAT-01.

-• PARTIALLY ELIGIBLE — AG-NAT-01 (check both limbs).
+• PARTIALLY ELIGIBLE — this route (check both limbs).
 Two-limb residence test: (a) 12 months continuously immediately preceding the application AND (b) 5 of the prior 7 years in aggregate (Cap.22 Second Schedule).
 He has 5 continuous years = he satisfies both limbs (5 years continuous satisfies the 5-of-7 aggregate AND includes 12 months continuous at present).
 He is an alien (Venezuelan, non-Commonwealth).
 Discretionary (s.6 'may at his discretion').
 Good character + intent to reside + oath required.
 Processing timeline: NLR-LOW (no official figure).

 AG-NAT-01 route doc: alien-only route (non-Commonwealth, non-British-protected).
 Cap.22 s.6 + Second Schedule: 12 months continuous immediately preceding + 5 of prior 7 years.
 5 continuous years satisfies both.
 Computation rule: Cap.22 s.2(7)-(8) credits absences <6 months.
 Discretionary — approval not guaranteed.
 No CARICOM reduced track (positive disconfirmation).

-• LIKELY ELIGIBLE — AG-NAT-01.
+• LIKELY ELIGIBLE — this route.
 Limb (a): 12 months continuously preceding application — confirmed if his most recent 12 months were continuous (no indication of recent gaps).
 Limb (b): 5 of the prior 7 years in aggregate.
 Total: 11 years minus 9 months = ~10.25 years; the 9-month gap is within a 7-year look-back window but he has far more than 5 of the prior 7 years.
 Cap.22 s.2(7): absences <6 months are credited to the residence total.
 The 9-month absence exceeds 6 months so it would NOT be credited, but he still has ample years (approximately 6 qualifying years out of the 7-year window without the 9-month period).
 Strong eligibility subject to discretion.

 AG-NAT-01 route doc: Cap.22 s.2(7)-(8) — absences <6 months credited; absences ≥6 months not credited.
 The 9-month gap is not credited.
 However, in a 7-year look-back he has approximately 6 years of credited residence (7 years minus the 9-month non-credited gap leaves ~6.25 credited years).
 Exceeds the 5-of-7 aggregate threshold.
 Limb (a) satisfied if current residence is unbroken for 12+ months.

-• ANALYSIS REQUIRED — AG-NAT-01.
+• ANALYSIS REQUIRED — this route.
 Cap.22 s.2(7)-(8): unlawful presence and custodial periods are excluded from the computation period and are NOT credited to the residence total.
 The 2-month period of deportation + re-entry might be treated as an interruption to continuous residence.
 The question turns on: (a) whether the deportation was lawful or administrative error (unlawful presence vs administrative error), (b) whether the period of absence exceeds 6 months (2 months < 6-month threshold — absences <6 months are generally credited), and (c) whether the 12-month continuous preceding-application period remained unbroken after readmission.
 If the deportation was treated as unlawful presence, those months are excluded; if it was a short absence (2 months) after which residence continued unbroken, limb (a) may still be met from the date of re-admission.

 AG-NAT-01 route doc: Cap.22 s.2(7)-(8) — absences <6 months credited; unlawful presence excluded.
 A 2-month absence is within the <6-month credited zone IF it was an absence, not an exclusion on unlawful-presence grounds.
 The 6-year total is strong for meeting the 5-of-7-year aggregate.
 Limb (a) — 12 months continuous — requires that the 12 months immediately preceding the application were continuous and lawful.
 Legal advice recommended on whether the administrative error deportation constitutes 'unlawful presence' in the AG computation sense.

-• NOT YET ELIGIBLE — AG-NAT-01.
+• NOT YET ELIGIBLE — this route.
 Two-limb test: (a) 12 months continuous immediately preceding the application (met — most recent 12 months assumed unbroken); (b) 5 of the prior 7 years in aggregate.
 At 4 years minus the 3-month absence: approximately 3.75 credited years.
 This falls below the 5-of-7 threshold.
 She must reside for at least 1 more year (approximately 13 additional months to accumulate 5 credited years in a rolling 7-year window).
 After reaching 5 credited years of aggregate residence, both limbs will be met.

 AG-NAT-01: Cap.22 s.2(7) credits absences <6 months (the 3-month absence is credited).
 4 years total.
 3-month absence is credited = ~4 credited years currently.
 Need 5-of-7 in aggregate: needs approximately 12-13 more months of credited residence.
 Limb (a) 12-month continuous: likely met if last 12 months unbroken.